zabereznikova/docs.de-de/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

     GenericPrincipal myPrincipal = new GenericPrincipal(myIdentity, myStringArray);
     ```

 3. Verwenden Sie den folgenden Code, um den Prinzipal an den aktuellen Thread anzufügen.
-Dies ist in Situationen nützlich, in denen der Prinzipal mehrmals überprüft werden muss, er muss von anderem Code überprüft werden, der in der Anwendung ausgeführt wird, oder er muss von einem <xref:System.Security.Permissions.PrincipalPermission>-Objekt überprüft werden.
+This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.
 Sie können weiterhin rollenbasierte Überprüfung für das Prinzipalobjekt ausführen, ohne es an den Thread anzufügen.
 Weitere Informationen finden Sie unter [Ersetzen eines Principalobjekts](../../../docs/standard/security/replacing-a-principal-object.md).

     ```vb
     Thread.CurrentPrincipal = myPrincipal